 The Pratima of this family is unique, as it is divided into three parts called Katahamo.
 On the day of Ulto Rath, the Katahamo puja is performed.
-Entire dress of the Pratima is made of clay and the weapons of Pratima are made of silver.
-Kumari Pujo is performed on three days – Ashtami, Nabami and Dashami.
+The entire dress of the Pratima is made of clay and the weapons of Pratima are made of silver.
+Kumari Pujo is performed on three days – Ashtami, Nabami, and Dashami.

-As I was searching for more details about the Dutta family I found there official Durga Puja blog post.
+As I was searching for more details about the Dutta family I found their official Durga Puja blog post.
 You can read it for more detailed information about the rituals – CLICK HERE

 6. KHELAT GHOSH’S BARIR DURGA PUJA

-The Babu Khelat Ghosh’s residence is situated in a neighbourhood which has the residences of some of the most affluent families of Bengal during the 18th and 19th century.
+The Babu Khelat Ghosh’s residence is situated in a neighborhood that has the residences of some of the most affluent families of Bengal during the 18th and 19th centuries.
 The Durga Puja was introduced by Babu Khelat Chandra Ghosh in 1846.
-Presently there is a trust who looks after the house and the celebration of Durga Puja.
+Presently there is a trust that looks after the house and the celebration of Durga Puja.

-An 85 feet Marble corridor, beautifully crafted wooden doors, a renovated white building, this mansion of Khelat Ghosh is one of a kind.
+With an 85-foot Marble corridor, beautifully crafted wooden doors, and a renovated white building, this mansion of Khelat Ghosh is one of a kind.
 The Thakur Dalan is stunning and comes alive during Durga Puja.
-Certain artefacts were at display at the area near the Durga Pratima and we were lucky enough to have a look around.
+Certain artifacts were on display in the area near the Durga Pratima and we were lucky enough to have a look around.
 The Puja celebrated here is around 170 years old.

 The house was built by Babu Khelat Ghosh during the 19th century.
 Later he moved away from the original house.
 Babu Khelat Ghosh was the grandson of Ramlochan Ghosh, a clerk working under Warren Hastings.
-You can vividly observe the colonial influence in the beautification of the mansion with statues that resembles the ones you can see in western countries.
+You can vividly observe the colonial influence in the beautification of the mansion with statues that resemble the ones you can see in Western countries.